 - unreturned item fee - $100 (can vary with items of greater or lesser value)

-In most cases bills are adjusted to the billing fee and overdue fine ($17.50) when billed material is returned within one calendar year of the date of billing.
+In most cases bills are adjusted to the billing fee ($5.00) when billed material is returned within one calendar year of the date of billing.
 Billing intervals and rates vary for recalls and special loans.
 Bills and fines amounts are transferred to the Bursar's Office for collection.
 Borrowers with excessive overdue material, large outstanding bill/fine balances, or who show contempt for Library policies may be blocked from further use of the Libraries or may face legal action.